cgroll/slides/slide_srcs/assetMgmt.md

   challenges with complete mathematical rigor
 - it is important to know about approximations and assumptions involved
-- this then should set the stage for every any empirical application
+- this then should set the stage for an empirical application
 - where we need to make compromises
 - which however I decided to not treat today
 - both: